AStefankiv/writing/product_manual.md

 To enable your page, create at least one file.
 In your repository, click **creating a new file** button.
 ![creating_a_new_file](creating_a_new_file.png)

-> You may use other options to create files, like uploading an existing file or initiate a repository and edit it from VSCode.
+> You can also create files by uploading them, or by initializing your repository and editing it in a code editor like VSCode.

 Let's create our first file: